How Encrypted Backups Protect Against Breaches

 How do encrypted backups protect against breaches?

-Encryption makes backup data unreadable without keys, preventing data theft.
-Combined with immutability and air-gaps, it ensures attackers cannot read, alter, or delete recovery copies.
+Encryption makes backup data unreadable without keys.
+When combined with integrity checks and immutability, it prevents attackers from reading, tampering with, or deleting usable recovery copies.

 How to secure backups from ransomware attacks?